 A Classified Stakes Race

-These are races restricted to horses who all sit within the same handicap bracket, rather than competing on different weights it allows them to race on the same weight.
+These are races restricted to horses that all sit within the same handicap bracket, rather than competing on different weights, it allows them to race on the same weight.

 Conditions Races